-Integration: Import and delete transaction files seamlessly from the homepage view.
+Integration: Import and delete transaction files seamlessly from the summary page.

-Keyboard shortcuts: Press <Alt> + <I> to import all transaction files.
-Delete all transaction files with <Alt> + <D>.
+Keyboard shortcuts: Press <Alt> + <I> to import all files.
+Delete all files with <Alt> + <D>.

 - Java Runtime Environment, version 6 or newer